 - Lane is Signalled Controlled.
-Ticking the 'Lane is Signal Controlled' box specifies the Lane as a signal controlled Lane and allows the Controlling Phases to be specified. - Controller.
+Ticking the 'Lane is Signal Controlled' box specifies the Lane as a signal controlled Lane and allows the Controlling Signal Groups to be specified. - Controller.
 The Controller setting specifies which traffic signal controller controls this Lane.
-Normally this will be the Controller controlling the Junction to which the Lane belongs. - Full Green Phase.
-The Full Green Phase is the main three-aspect phase which controls the Lane.
-All Lanes which are controlled by signals must have a Full Green Phase defined. - Arrow Phase.
-The Arrow Phase applies only to Lanes that are controlled by a filter or Indicative green arrow (IGA) as well as a main three-aspect phase.
-The Arrow Phase can only be entered if a Full Green Phase is specified and the Full Green Phase is the associated Phase of a Filter or IGA Phase.
-The LinSig traffic model will take into account which Phase is controlling the Lane at each point in the cycle.
-Remember that LinSig only enforces the standard rules for using Filter and Indicative arrows.
-It does not prevent them being used in a technically correct but unsafe or badly designed way.
+Normally this will be the Controller controlling the Junction to which the Lane belongs. - Full Green SGroup.
+The Full Green Signal Group is the main three-aspect signal group which controls the Lane.
+All Lanes which are controlled by signals must have a Full Green Signal Group defined. - Arrow SGroup.
+The Arrow Signal Group applies only to Lanes that are controlled by a non-UK Arrow as well as a main three-aspect signal group.
+The Arrow Signal Group can only be entered if a Full Green Signal Group is specified.
+The LinSig traffic model will take into account which Signal Group is controlling the Lane at each point in the cycle.